loretito/DS_tarea3/README.md

     hdfs dfs -ls /user/hadoop/datasets/
     ```

-## Pig Script for Exploratory Analysis
+## Pig

-To copy and execute a Pig script for exploratory data analysis, follow these steps:
+To copy and execute a Pig script for data analysis, follow these steps:

 1. **Copy the Pig Script to the Container:**